dmccuk/terraform/README.md

   * terraform.tfvars: ```secret_key = "VALUE_YOUR_SECRET_KEY"``` # Add your secret key
 Optional:
   * files/script.sh: ```MAIL=`sudo cat /tmp/ip.dm | mailx -s "Hello from "$HOSTNAME your@email.com` ```
   * Update the region you want to build in.
-Check AWS for the syntax for each region:
+Check AWS for the region syntax.
+I've defaulted to eu-west-1:
+  * Check this page for the list [link](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
 ```
 variable "region" {
     default = "eu-west-1"